Flu vaccines have resumed at UCF Student Health Services for the upcoming season, which is following an unusually high year of cases.

 “When you protect yourself with the vaccine, you are also protecting your friends, family, the UCF campus and community.”

-Student Health Services recommends all students, faculty and staff get a flu shot each season, except people who have a severe allergy to chicken eggs, have had a severe reaction to an influenza vaccination in the past, are currently ill, or have a history of Guillain-Barré syndrome.
+Student Health Services recommends all students, faculty and staff get a flu shot each season, except people who have had a severe reaction to an influenza vaccination in the past, are currently ill or have a history of Guillain-Barré syndrome.

 Shots at the health center are available to students for free and to faculty or staff using insurance benefits.
 There is no cash price at the center.